DCT

 The Invention Explained

-• The Patented Solution: The invention is a protective enclosure comprising a main upper portion and a removable base, which allows a standard bottle to be placed inside. (’527 Patent, col. 2:48-55).
-A key aspect is a removable cap that, when seated, creates two distinct seals: an "inner seal" between a stopper on the cap and the bottle's mouth, and an "outer seal" between the cap and the container itself, thereby preventing leakage from either the bottle or the enclosure. (’527 Patent, col. 2:56-62).
+• The Patented Solution: The invention is a multi-part enclosure that holds a standard beverage bottle.
+It consists of an upper body and a removable base that screws on to encase the bottle (’527 Patent, col. 2:50-54).
+A key feature is a removable cap that screws onto the enclosure and contains a stopper.
+When sealed, this cap creates two distinct seals: an "inner seal" between the stopper and the open mouth of the bottle, and an "outer seal" between the cap and the enclosure itself, preventing leaks from either the bottle or the container (’527 Patent, col. 2:56-62).

 Key Claims at a Glance

-• A container with an upper portion (including a shoulder and neck) and a removably coupled base.
+• A container with an upper portion (having a shoulder and neck) and a removably coupled base.

-• A "continuous elastomeric form" wrapped within the upper portion, located between the shoulder and the bottom.
+• A continuous elastomeric form wrapped within the upper portion, bound between the shoulder and the bottom.

-• An external, removable cap with a "stopper" and a "cylindrical sleeve."
+• An external, removable cap with a stopper and a cylindrical sleeve that extends inside the container's neck.

 U.S. Patent No. 9,637,270 - "Protective Bottle Enclosure"